How to build a Raspberry Pi APRS Tracker using Dire Wolf

 sudo systemctl disable dphys-swapfile

-sudo apt-get purge dphys-swapfile
+sudo apt purge dphys-swapfile

 Watchdog #